LilaRest/tulipe/docs/guide/get-started/minimal-configuration.md

 This minimal configuration indicates that our DApp is available on Ethereum Mainnet (chain ID = 1) and that the Metamask wallet can be used to connect to it.

-Because Tulipe comes with 20+ EVM chain and 5+ pre-configured wallets, in that case we only need to indicate the `chainId` and the wallet's `name`.
+Because Tulipe comes with 20+ EVM chain and 5+ pre-configured wallets, in that case we only need to indicate the `id` and the wallet's `name`.

 So our minimal configuration is done !